knime/knime-core-table/doc/compgraph-001.typ

 #pagebreak()

-== Subgraphs
+= Subgraphs

-Needs definition of execution / control flow dependencies.
+Ideas:

-Subgraph with single "output node" (one "exec connection", all _out-cols_) can be treated as a _virtual table source_.
+- Subgraph with single "output node" (one control flow edge, all _out-cols_) can be treated as a _virtual table source_.

-If additionally there are one or more "input nodes" (one "exec connection", all _in-cols_), the subgraph can be treated as a single _virtual table operator_.
+  If additionally there are one or more "input nodes"  (one control flow edge, all _in-cols_), the subgraph can be treated as a single _virtual table operator_.
   Inside a subgraph _in-cols_ and _out-cols_ are not necessary.

-Only interesting when attaching new virtual table operations (slicing or column selection on cursor, merging partially optimized graphs, ...)
+  These are only interesting when attaching new virtual table operations (slicing or column selection on cursor, merging partially optimized graphs, ...)
+  So we can forget about them when doing modifications (inside) a graph except at the `SOURCE` and `CONSUMER`.

+- subgraphs can be replaced by specifying nodes/edges to remove, nodes/edges to add, and mapping for data / control flow crossing into and out of the subgraph.

+- All optimization rules can be expressed as subgraph replacements.

+- Branches of `APPEND` can be merged if they are "control-flow compatible" (same `SOURCE`s, `ROWFILTER`s, and `SLICE`s).
+  There may be varying details (additional `MAP`s, different columns used, additional `ROWINDEX`s).
+  We can specify a unification algorithm that produces a single subgraph, such that both "control-flow compatible" branches can be subgraph-replaced with identical copies.
+  These branches can then be merged into a single branch.
+  (And possibly, the `APPEND` is left with only a single branch and can be eliminated.)

 == subgraph replacement